tada/pljava/src/site/markdown/use/use.md

 class path for your Java compiler.
 Installation normally places the file in `SHAREDIR/pljava` where `SHAREDIR` is as reported by `pg_config`.

-You can also compile successfully by placing the full `pljava` jar file on the classpath instead of `pljava-api`, but in that case the compiler will not alert you if your code inadvertently refers to non-API internal PL/Java classes that may change from release to release.

 ## Special topics

 ### Choices when mapping data types